 You cannot drive safely unless the task of driving has your full attention.
 Any non-driving activity you engage in is a potential distraction and increases your risk of crashing.
 Drivers talking on phones, hand-held or hands-free, miss seeing up to 50% of what is around them–like other drivers, pedestrians, bicyclists, children.

 Distracted Driving Awareness Month in April is a united effort by scores of traffic safety organizations, including the International Forgiveness Institute, to recognize and eliminate preventable deaths from distracted driving.
-Join us by getting your “DRIVE FOR OTHERS’ LIVES” bumper sticker to help eliminate driving distractions and save lives.
+Join us by getting your free “DRIVE FOR OTHERS’ LIVES” bumper sticker to help eliminate driving distractions and save lives.